1313e/PRISM/docs/source/user/hdf5.rst

   - Attributes (4): List the general properties of the projections that were made, including:

     - Implausibility cut-off parameters (they can differ from the iteration itself);
-    - Projection resolution and depth.
+    - Projection depth and resolution.

   - Individual projection groups: Data groups that are named after the active parameters this specific projection is about (1 parameter for 2D models, 2 parameters for nD models), containing the ``'impl_los'`` and ``'impl_min'`` data sets.
 These two data sets list the calculated line-of-sight depths and minimum implausibility values for all grid points in this projection.